peter-can-write/web-notes/js.md

 Foo.prototype = Object.create(Bar.prototype);
 Foo.prototype.constructor = Foo;
 ```

 Note that when you enumerate an object via a `for ... in ` loop, you are also
 enumerating the members it inherits from its prototype.
 To prevent this, you may
-want to uset he `Object.prototype.hasOwnProperty` method (and cache it) to check
+want to use the `Object.prototype.hasOwnProperty` method (and cache it) to check
 if the object you are enumerating actually contains a given property, or whether
 it comes from somewhere up the prototype chain: